 If you haven’t seen one of these yet, you might think it’s magic or missing a charger.
 These LCD notepads are awesome!
 You can draw, play tic-tac-toe, practice your letters and numbers or anything you can do with a pencil….and then you just click the button to erase it.
 Seriously, they are a game changer.
 You do not have to carry piles of paper, notebooks, crayons, etc. Just slip this sleek little boogie board, available in several colors into your bag.
 You’re good to go!

 Blind Bag/Surprise Toys (Amazon Link)

-If your kid are like the many others who love those unboxing and blind bag videos on YouTube, I promise they will LOVE it if you put together one for them.
+If your kids are like the many others who love Youtube videos of unboxing blind bags, I promise they will LOVE it if you put together one for them.
 Think about including little toy packages in the area of their interest – favorite toys, squishies, etc. Next, throw in sticker sheets, mini-playdough, lip balm, candy, and dollar store goodies.
-The MOST important part of this toy/activity is saving it to the most boring part of your trip or the part when you most need a break.
+The MOST important part of this toy/activity is saving it for the most boring part of your trip or the part when you most need a break.
 The fun won’t last nearly long enough, but the delight should buy you some time.